The Carnivore Diet: Benefits, Risks & How to Follow

 Heart Health

-Meat is a rich source of vitamin K2, which has been shown to decrease calcification of arteries, a factor that plays a crucial role in the development of heart disease.
+Meat is a rich source of vitamin K2, which has been shown to decrease the calcification of arteries, a factor that plays a crucial role in the development of cardiovascular disease.

 Additionally, a 2019 review suggests that a high-protein diet can help lower LDL (often referred to as the “bad cholesterol”) levels.